AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Conclusion and Discussion

 \subsection{Current State}

-From our analysis, the distribution of different algorithm categories has changed over time.
-In the last three years, more studies have applied deep learning approaches on aorta segmentation tasks, while before, most studies applied deformable model approaches and tracking approaches.
+Based on our analysis, the distribution of different algorithm categories has changed over time.
+In the last three years, more studies have applied deep learning approaches to aorta segmentation tasks, while before, more studies applied deformable model and tracking approaches.

 Deformable model and tracking algorithms usually involve multiple steps to automatically or semi-automatically segment aortas or aortic branches from original medical images.
 These approaches have no requirements for large amounts of data, although annotated datasets are still needed for the evaluation.
 Each study may segment different parts of aorta, which poses a problem when evaluating and comparing different approaches.